 A bond is a type of loan that you’re giving to a corporation or government (via your investment).
 A bond comes with an end date by which the totality of the loan will be paid back to you, while also entitling you to receive interest payments on that loan, usually twice a year.
 There are short-term bonds where the amount is paid back within one to three years, and longer-term ones that can last over ten years.
 This time period is known as the bond’s “maturity level.”
 This regular payment of a fixed interest rate is why bonds are usually referred to as fixed income instruments—although variable interest rates exist.

 Municipal bonds—or “munis,” as those in the know call them—are the kinds of bonds that are issued by governments as opposed to corporations.
 Municipal bonds can be issued by states, cities, counties, or other types of local governments.
-They function as a loan because the money you invest in the bonds is then used by local government to pay for infrastructure and government programs and to generate a cash flow.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+They function as a loan because the money you invest in the bonds is then used by local government to pay for infrastructure and government programs and to generate a cash flow.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Bonds tend to be thought of as a low-risk, low-reward investment, ideal for investors looking to preserve capital and enjoy a small but steady stream of income.
 This is because it’s historically been quite unusual for cities to default on these types of loans.
 Plus, the interest you gain is not taxed by the federal government.